RogerSelwyn/RogerSelwyn.github.io/texecom.md

 ![Full Wiring](images/wiring.png)

 ### Texecom Programming
 I did this all in Wintex, you can configure them on the board, but Wintex is just easier.
 Any sections of each page that I didn't configure I haven't mention below.
-Don't forget to read from the board before you make a change and send back (the current page) after you make teh change.
+Don't forget to read from the board before you make a change and send back (the current page) after you make the change.
 #### Wired Zones
 Really nothing to do here, as long as you have wired correctly and set the potentiometers correctly, they should work.